tiepdotme/team3128.github.io/members/faq.md

 During Competition Season (February 20 - April 20), we meet as necessary based upon which Competitions we attend.
 The Travel Team will compete at 2 Regional Competitions (San Diego Regional held at Del Mar Fairgrounds and Monterey Bay Regional in Monterey CA).
 If our Travel Team is successful and we earn a slot, we will also travel to Houston Texas (April 17 - 21 2019) for the [FRC World Championships](https://www.firstchampionship.org/welcome).

-**San Diego Regional** is held Wednesday May 6 (evening) through Saturday May 9 (with a team dinner Saturday evening) [San Diego Regional](http://casd.cafirst.org/).
+[San Diego Regional](http://casd.cafirst.org/) is held Wednesday May 6 (evening) through Saturday May 9 (with a team dinner Saturday evening).
-**Monterey Bay Regional** is Friday May 22 - Sunday evening May 24 (Thursday May 21 and Monday May 25 are travel days, as we are driving to Monterey) [Monterey Bay Regional](https://frc-events.firstinspires.org/2019/CAMB).
+[Monterey Bay Regional](https://frc-events.firstinspires.org/2019/CAMB) is Friday May 22 - Sunday evening May 24 (Thursday May 21 and Monday May 25 are travel days, as we are driving to Monterey).
-**World Championships** in Houston TX: Wednesday April 17 (evening) through Saturday April 20 (late), not including travel time [Houston Championships](https://www.firstchampionship.org/houston-home).
+[Houston Championships](https://www.firstchampionship.org/houston-home)- Wednesday April 17 (evening) through Saturday April 20 (late), not including travel time.

 **What does a robotics team do?
 What are these competitions like?**